 Identify who is on the editorial board, read profiles, or look up board members on the Internet to review their credentials.

 Is the journal indexed?

 Are the journals’ articles listed in major databases?
 You can check Ulrich's International Periodical Directory for this information.

 If you need any assistance with any of these topics, or have any questions, please contact your Subject Librarian.

-"Evaluating Open Access Journals" is licenced as Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) and should be credited to Ryerson University Library and Archives.
+"Evaluating Open Access Journals" is licensed as Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0) and should be credited to Ryerson University Library and Archives.